annaesvensson/yellow-core/README.md

 ## How to add a page

 Add a new file to the `content` folder.
-Text formatting with [Markdown](https://github.com/annaesvensson/yellow-markdown) is supported.
-HTML is also supported.

 ## How to remove a page